Engineering: Electronics (4 ECTS)

 Description:

-The main theme of this course is signals (messages), their generation, transmission, measurement, and processing.
-The aim is to provide initial training in electronics to students with a bachelor's degree in biology.
+The central theme of this course is the signal (message), its generation, transmission, measurement, and processing.
+The course is designed to provide introductory training in electronics to students with a bachelor’s degree in biology.

 Objectives: